Updated on February 12, 2020.

 Why Branded Film?

 Branded film can be a great tool to reach millennial audiences.
-Generally, millennials do not trust traditional advertising and don’t want to be sold to.
+Generally, millennials do not trust traditional advertising and don’t want to be feel manipulated.
 Branded films are entertaining and engaging, which makes them appeal more to millennial consumers.
 Even if millennials aren’t your target audience, branded film can be relatable to a wide range of viewers.

 Branded shorts are inherently shareable.
 Many of the films are posted on YouTube and Vimeo, and can be shared through social media.
-This can lead to a viral video status, as seen with the “Pay It Forward” short film.
-These films can lead to increased brand awareness and purchase intent as well.
+This can result in branded films going viral, as seen with the “Pay It Forward” short film.
+These films can encourage increased brand awareness and purchase intent as well.
 In fact, an Intel study measuring brand film engagement of four of their videos found an 8 to 12 percent increase in both.

 What’s Next For Branded Film?

-Branded films are likely to grow in the coming years, as both a marketing tool and artistic endeavor.
+Branded film marketing is likely to grow in the coming years, as both a marketing tool and artistic endeavor.
 As a marketing tool, branded films tend to “outsmart” traditional online advertisements.
 Viewers can easily click out of ads, skip ads, or ignore television commercials.
-Branded films are the content audiences want to watch, while being indirectly advertised to.
+Branded films are the content audiences want to watch, all while being indirectly influenced by a company’s message.

 Actually, branded films are now becoming eligible for awards.
 In 2016, the Brand Film Festival began sponsored by Campaign US and PRWeek.
 The festival recognizes and celebrates outstanding fiction and documentary branded films.